Bdouin/StoryMakerReact/README.md

 <br />

-*  The Video shows only the MVP of the project.
-We are open for any of your creative ideas.
+*  The video shows only the MVP of the project.
+We are open to your creative ideas.
 >
 *  You have seven(7) days to finalize the project and submit PR.
 >